Cookie preferences

 Need assessment

 The LAT assesses the needs of all young children and families, and especially vulnerable groups, in the community/municipality where the Play Hub will operate.
-The need analysis will help identify the location, which activities to implement and which collaborations to establish.
+The need assessment will help identify the location, which activities to implement and which collaborations to establish.
+Opening hours and days and Play Hub activities are adaptable and based on needs of its users and collectively agreed upon.

 Setting up the Play Hub